MikeGarde/commitbot/README.md

 ## Configuration

-Commitbot looks for a configuration file at: [~/.config/commitbot.toml](./commitbot.toml).
-These settings are available to CLI flags, environment variables, or even per-project config.
+Commitbot automatically loads its configuration from [~/.config/commitbot.toml](./commitbot.toml).
+Settings can be defined globally in this file, overridden by environment variables, or specified directly through CLI flags.
+Per-project configurations are also supported for repository-specific overrides.

 Example: